rpdelaney/l4d2-tourney-rules/rules.md

 Tournament Director or the author.

 #####2.2 Deadlines
-Because the pairings based on prior round scoring, the next round cannot be paired until all the results of the previous round have been reported.
+Because the pairings are based on prior round scoring, the next round cannot be paired until all the results of the previous round have been reported.